JSilvestrini/Elden-Ring-NN/README.md

 ### game_access.py

 This file is used heavily by the environment to retrieve information about the game state.
 This file relies on memory_access and communication through files with Cheat Engine.
 It finds pointers to values that are in Elden Ring's memory and stores those pointers so the environment can use the get functions to retrieve the values at those locations.
-It also has the ability to pause the game (please note that Elden Ring is normally not able to be paused).
+It also has the ability to pause the game (please note that Elden Ring is normally not able to be paused) This is meant for slower hardware so the game can be paused during agent play to give time to choose an action (this is currently unimplemented).

 ### memory_access.py